Aliases for VNN1 Gene

 GeneCards Summary for VNN1 Gene

 VNN1 (Vanin 1) is a Protein Coding gene.
+Diseases associated with VNN1 include malaria.
 Among its related pathways are Pantothenate and CoA biosynthesis.
-GO annotations related to this gene include GPI anchor binding and pantetheine hydrolase activity.
+GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds and GPI anchor binding.
 An important paralog of this gene is VNN2.

 UniProtKB/Swiss-Prot for VNN1 Gene

 Amidohydrolase that hydrolyzes specifically one of the carboamide linkages in D-pantetheine thus recycling pantothenic acid (vitamin B5) and releasing cysteamine.